ediazcorti/CypressProject1/README.md

 ## Features include actions like:
 * Login at the start
 * Search "IT Recruiter" (or whatever needed) and show results
-* Locate "Connect"(with user) buttons in the result page before going to the next one
+* Locate and click All "Connect" (with "X" user) buttons in the result page before going to the next one
 * Press Next Page if User finished clicking all available "Connect Buttons"; and the user did not add 100 people yet (Weekly Linkedin Limit is 100)
 * Stopping the test if the user added 100 contacts (or if tests reach a timeout)